The inexorable rise of soil organic matter

 What that means is without the topdressing and other maintenance work that was done, the organic matter in the top 2 cm at Nikanti GC would have been expected to go up by 37 g/kg (3.7%) in one year.

-Knowing this accumulation rate makes it possibly to make precise adjustments to the work.
+Knowing this accumulation rate makes it possible to make precise adjustments to the work.
 The OM246 Shiny App has a calculator for this.

 The data shown in the net organic matter accumulation rate chart is more consistent for Hazeltine and Nikanti than at Keya.
 Hazeltine has greens constructed at the same time with the same rootzone material across the course—and so does Nikanti.
 At Keya, the greens are of different ages and different materials, so there is naturally more variation in the rate; Keya’s data is also shown for multiple greens across multiple years.
 Based on these data, I expect the organic matter accumulation rate for most golf courses to range from less then 0 (in rare cases) to more than 50 g/kg/year.